infernoarchon/festival-flyers/README.md

 ## Summary

 This is a web scraper that scans thatdrop.com for festival information and stores them in a MongoDB collection.
-Users can comment on each festival anonymously.
+Users can comment on each festival flyer anonymously.

 ## Installation